SonarSource/sonar-php/README.md

 To run tests locally follow these instructions.

 ### Build the Project and Run Unit Tests
-To build the plugin and run its unit tests, execute this command from the project's root directory (you will need [Maven](https://maven.apache.org/)):
+To build the plugin and run its unit tests, execute this command from the project's root directory:
 ```shell
 ./gradlew build
 ```